 If you've noticed, the house is brick.
 The garage and storage building, which are clearly seen from the house and coming up the driveway are yellow.
 YELLOW!!!

-The jungle that surrounded the 'corny windmill' Nothing matched.
+Nothing matched.
 The trees hadn't been pruned in at least 20 years.
 There was this overgrown mess in the backyard that closed off what could be a beautiful backyard from the house.
 You couldn't even see the front of the house for the overgrown bushes and there was this white brick lamp post that matched absolutely nothing!
 They could've at least painted it yellow to match the buildings that didn't match the house but no!
 This was a different color altogether.
 A sidewalk to nowhere and many other things that left us scratching our heads and various other body parts from all the overgrown poison ivy.

 So... stay tuned.
 There's plenty of nonsense to come as I chronicle the adventures of two women trying to remodel an old house and the surrounding property.